Sunkek/sunbot-monolith/README.md

 777. Minor features:
     - Pagination in topcharts and wherever applicable
     - Filters in topcharts and wherever applicable
-    - Short command description in help
+    - ✔️ Short command descriptions in help
     - Help by command alias